 If you are unfit to work and have claimed the full amount of statutory sick pay payments, these will stop.
-You are limited to 28 weeks of statutory sick pay and after this period you would have to claim Employment Support Allowance (ESA) if you were still unfit to work.
+You are limited to 28 weeks of statutory sick pay and after this period you would have to claim Employment and Support Allowance (ESA) if you were still unfit to work.

 You can start the process of claiming ESA up to 3 months before you reach the end of your 28 weeks of SSP.
 The application can take time to verify and process.

-Long term incapacity to work
+Long-term incapacity to work

 If your incapacity stretches beyond 28 weeks, statutory sick pay stops being paid.
 Some people may have become ineligible for SSP before 28 weeks if their employment contract was ended - it's a condition of SSP that you are employed.

-If your incapacity continues beyond your employment contract or beyond the maximum payment period of 28 weeks, you can check if you are eligible for employment support allowance.
+If your incapacity continues beyond your employment contract or beyond the maximum payment period of 28 weeks, you can check if you are eligible for Employment Support Allowance.
 In some cases, you may also become eligible for universal credit.

 It's no secret that claiming state benefits for incapacity has become more difficult over the years and these benefits are open to review by successive governments.